The efficacy, the vibrancy, and the power of a perennially popular curriculum-aligned gem.

 Further, there are opportunities through robotics to teach students in need of focus on motor, perceptual, and social skills to develop activities that strongly address those, through robotics, as well.

 FYI – EdTech Digest is currently producing its first edition of ‘The State of Student Robotics: An Educator’s Guide’.
-Click on these links for: a report preview, to pre-order your copy of this first-of-its-kind resource, or for sponsorship opportunities.
+Click on these links for: a report preview, to get your copy of this first-of-its-kind resource, or for sponsorship opportunities of future reports.

 Mark Gura is Editor-at-Large for EdTech Digest and author of ‘Getting Started With LEGO Robotics’ (ISTE).
 He is a co-author of State of EdTech: The Minds Behind What’s Now and What’s Next.
 He taught at New York City public schools in East Harlem for two decades.
 He spent five years as a curriculum developer for the central office and was eventually tapped to be the New York City Department of Education’s director of the Office of Instructional Technology, assisting over 1,700 schools serving 1.1 million students in America’s largest school system.